-LGBTQ Students Fought for More Sexual Harassment Protection in NYC Schools — and Won
+LGBTQ Students Fought for More Gender Equality in NYC Schools — and Won

 Youth advocates demanded more Title IX staff to support girls, students of color, and LGBTQ youth.

 For student Anita Davenport*, being the first openly transgender woman at her New York City high school meant she endured the worst treatment.
 She faced a tremendous amount of transphobia from teachers and peers.
 When she survived a hate crime and reported it to school officials, she said they weren’t much help.

 “Derogatory slang would be used out loud in class against me for months leading up to the hate crime,” Davenport told Global Citizen.
 “The school was aware of everything that went on because I’ve written numerous statements and had countless mediations with the student and nothing was done.”

 Davenport did not wish to go into detail about the incident, but she said she and the boy who perpetrated the offense were both suspended.

 Title IX, a federal law passed as part of the Education Amendments Act of 1972, is supposed to protect students like Davenport from such prejudice, but has recently been under attack by the Trump administration.
 The law requires all schools that receive federal funds to provide equal opportunities to students, regardless of gender.

 Specific full-time staff, called Title IX coordinators, oversee sexual harassment complaints and secure gender equity in sports and protections for pregnant and parenting students.
 Title IX coordinators also aid LGBTQ students who run into issues like the denial of access to facilities consistent with gender identity, intentional misnaming, and misgendering.
 But there’s currently only one temporary Title IX coordinator from the New York City Department of Education for 1,800 schools and 1.1 million students.